drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 If you use a CHD file 'Simple Launcher' will automatically mount the CHD file before launching the emulator.
 You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br>
-This emulator may requires a BIOS file to work.
+This emulator may requires a BIOS file to work.<br>
+You can download this emulator on the [GitHub Repository](https://github.com/grumpycoders/pcsx-redux).

 .